 I went with the Noun definition by using the colors white and gray.

-According to my research on Google, this is a Mid Century Modern Record Cabinet and with the resurgence of vinyl, it could continue to serve that purpose.
+According to my research this is a Mid Century Modern Record Cabinet and with the resurgence of vinyl, it could continue to serve that purpose.
 My thought was that it would make a terrific small credenza in a home office.
 It could also be used at the end of a bed for blanket storage or a small media cabinet.
 The possibilities are endless.